Harmmike/Pomodoros/README.md

 # Pomodoros

+A simple app to keep track of time and help me stay consistent on projects/study.

 1. Decide on the task to be done.
 2. Set the pomodoro timer (typically for 25 minutes).
 3. Work on the task.